supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/02-Analyze-data-with-sql.md

 7. Name your script **Sales JSON query**, and publish it.
 Then close the script pane.

-## Task-03: Access external data in a database
+## Task 3: Access external data in a database

 So far, you've used the OPENROWSET function in a SELECT query to retrieve data from files in a data lake.
 The queries have been run in the context of the **master** database in your serverless SQL pool.
 This approach is fine for an initial exploration of the data, but if you plan to create more complex queries it may be more effective to use the *PolyBase* capability of Synapse SQL to create objects in a database that reference the external data location.

-### Task-03.1: Create an external data source
+### Task 3.1: Create an external data source

 By defining an external data source in a database, you can use it to reference the data lake location where the files are stored.